Vegan Japanese

 Substitutions

-Seared bok choy is easy to adapt to whatever you have in the kitchen.
 For a gluten-free option, swap the soy sauce for tamari or coconut aminos.
-If you do not have mirin, a splash of rice vinegar mixed with maple syrup works well.
-To cut back on salt, use a low-sodium soy sauce.
-If you like spice, add red chilli flakes or a drizzle of chilli oil at the end.
-These simple swaps make this pak choi side dish work for any table.
+If you don't have mirin, a splash of rice vinegar mixed with a little maple syrup works well.
+To reduce salt, use a low-sodium soy sauce.
+If you like heat, add red chili flakes or finish with a drizzle of chili oil.

 Variations

-You can make this recipe with plenty of other greens.
-A few of my own favorites:
+You can use the same method with plenty of other greens.
+A few that work especially well:

-• Spinach: Cooks very quickly and has a softer texture.
-Keep the pan hot and do not cook it for too long.
+• Spinach - cooks very quickly and has a softer texture.
+Keep the pan hot and don't overcook.

-• Swiss chard: Adds color and a mild earthiness.
+• Swiss chard - adds colour and a mild earthiness.

-Any of these can be seared with sesame oil and soy to give you the same fast and fuss free seared greens side dish.
+Any of these can be cooked with sesame oil and soy sauce to create the same fast, fuss-free seared greens side dish.

 Equipment